visgl/loaders.gl/modules/terrain/docs/README.md

 [`quantized-mesh-decoder`](https://github.com/heremaps/quantized-mesh-decoder)
 from HERE under the MIT license to decode quantized mesh.

-The `TerrainLoader` uses [MARTINI](https://github.com/mapbox/martini) for mesh reconstruction under the ISC License.
+The `TerrainLoader` uses [MARTINI](https://github.com/mapbox/martini) or [Delatin](https://github.com/mapbox/delatin) for mesh reconstruction which are both under the ISC License.